How will I know if I need a new roof?

 Q. What preparation do I need to make inside my home before the work begins?

 A. Please make sure that any valuable items are covered in your attic because a certain amount of sawdust and debris will unavoidably fall.
 If we are removing skylights, please make sure a drop cloth is placed under the opening to catch any falling debris.
 There will be vibrations during a roofing job so it is recommended that ceiling fixtures are protected and that all pictures and other items of value are removed from walls.

 Q. Will you protect the garden and shrubs around my home?

-A. Diversified Roofing takes every precaution to ensure that the home and surrounding areas are protected during the roof insulation process.
+A. Craft Roofing takes every precaution to ensure that the home and surrounding areas are protected during the roof insulation process.
 Please mark any underground sprinkler heads, make sure outdoor furniture is protected, and barbecue equipment is covered.

 Q. Do I have to be home during the roofing project?

 A. Not unless you want to.
 Roofing is a noisy, messy project, but when we are through, you should not be able to tell we were there.
 If you have children, please make sure they remain inside during the installation.
 If you have pets, please keep them indoors.
 After the completion of the job, your property will be raked and a nail magnet will be used to pick up any debris.
 After the first rain, you will probably see granules that wash out through the gutters, which is a natural process.